-The instructions and screenshots in this section are based on using the PC version of BaseCamp for PC 4.6.2 (updated on February 2016) with Garmin TOPO U.S. 24K Southwest.
+The instructions and screenshots in this section are based on using the PC version of BaseCamp 4.6.2 (updated on February 2016) with Garmin TOPO U.S. 24K Southwest.

-There are some nice things about BaseCamp for PC:
+There are some nice things about BaseCamp:

 - Ability to preview the result of joining tracks.

 - Access to data for each trackpoint.

 - An Undo option.

-- Ability to easily reverse a track.
+- Ability to easily save a reversed track.

-BaseCamp for PC is especially useful if you are recording tracks on one of the newer devices with better antennas/chips, such as Garmin GPSMap 62 or 64, and after checking the elevation profile you feel confident that you've gotten accurate elevation data.
+BaseCamp is especially useful if you are recording tracks on one of the newer devices with better antennas/chips, such as Garmin GPSMap 62 or 64, and after checking the elevation profile you feel confident that the elevation data recorded in the track are accurate.

-Other helpful websites that explain how to use Garmin BaseCamp for PC are:
+Other helpful websites that explain how to use Garmin BaseCamp are: